General

 Q: How do I start an Amazon DataSync data transfer task?

 A: Amazon DataSync copies data when you initiate a task via the Amazon Web Services Management Console or Amazon Web Services Command Line Interface (CLI).
 Each time a task runs, it scans the source and destination for changes, and performs a copy of any data and metadata differences between the source to the destination.
-You can configure which characteristics of the source are used to determine what changed, define filters to include and exclude specific files or folders, and control if files or objects in the destination should be overwritten when changed in the source or deleted when not found in the source.
+You can configure which characteristics of the source are used to determine what changed, define include and exclude filters or manifests to transfer specific file and object data, and control if files or objects in the destination should be overwritten when changed in the source or deleted when not found in the source.

 Q: How does Amazon DataSync ensure my data is copied correctly?